aarmey/ml-for-bioe/lectures/Wk1-Lecture1.md

 	- If using a direct guassian, the estimation of the mean scales with $1 / \sqrt{n}$
 	- Then p-values become significant even though the differences in means is small
 - Exercise caution and report the effect size
-	- For example a 1% difference or a 50% difference in the means
+	- For example, a 1% or 50% difference in the means

 # Kolmogorov-Smirnov Test